Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The British Guiana One-Cent Magenta (1856)

 What you are looking at sold for $9.4 million.
-This scrap of magenta paper — originally worth one cent — is preserved inside a clear octagonal protective case and handled with the reverence usually reserved for sacred relics.
-By weight, this is the most valuable object per gram ever traded at public auction — an extreme case study in how rarity transforms the most expensive historical artifacts into something beyond ordinary valuation: worth more per gram than diamonds, platinum, or any rare earth element ever recorded.
+This scrap of magenta paper — originally worth one cent — is preserved inside a clear octagonal case and handled with the reverence usually reserved for documents of state.
+By weight, it is the most valuable object per gram ever publicly traded: worth more than diamonds, platinum, or any rare earth element ever recorded at auction.

 OriginBritish Guiana (now Guyana)